The Stepping Stone reserves the right to amend its rules until January 25, 2018.

 - For each round, all pieces and movements registered must be performed.
 No substitution is permitted.

-- Candidates have until January 25, 2018 to submit any modifications to their repertoire list.
-After this date, no changes will be allowed.
-Any modifications must be submitted using the Repertoire Changes form.
-A $30 fee applies.
+- Candidates have until , to submit any modifications to their repertoire list.
+After this date, no changes are allowed.
+Any modification shall be submitted by email to email@example.com.
+Fees apply.